zyqin19/zyqin19.github.io/_pages/about.md

 ## Recent News:

+2024/11: We are very grateful to receive a new grant from Qingdao Postdoctoral Innovation Project

+2024/11: Grateful to receive a new grant from China Postdoctoral Science Foundation

 2024/11：Our team won the second prize in the Vision Application Challenge of Shandong University Students' Artificial Intelligence Competition, congratulations to Zhang Qihao!

 2024/10：One paper accepted to Journal of Computer Research and Development (in Chinese).